Back

 Turnkey project and a familiar technology stack

 Dominic and Caroline asked us to create UI and UX design.
 Initially, they planned to hire another company for MVP development.
-But during phone meetings, we agreed that we can complete the whole project.
-What we included in the MVP: registration, watching courses, breath pendulum, push notifications, admin panel, and background playback.
-The users’ profile pictures, referral system, watch history, and offline mode were cut from the MVP scope.
+However, during phone meetings, we agreed that we could complete the whole project.
+What we included in the MVP: registration, watching courses, pendulum breathing, push notifications, admin panel, and background playback.
+The users’ profile pictures, referral system, watch history and offline mode were cut from the MVP scope.

 Design: gray concrete and lush green

-Caroline and Dominic had design preferences but they had no idea how to bring them to life.
+Caroline and Dominic had design preferences but had no idea how to bring them to life.
 They wanted to combine lush green, gray concrete, and light wood.
 Photos became the core part of the design.
 The clients strongly opposed the illustrations because they were sure it wouldn’t work for the target audience.
-To make the app look more lively, we used images with nature patterns: water, plants, and rocks.
+To make the app look more lively, we used images with natural patterns of water, plants, and rocks.
 We suggested two design options and the client loved one of them.

 healthcare app development